 Besides dying, one of the worst things to come out of the coronavirus pandemic is the massive number of Americans losing their jobs.
+Millions of people are trying to figure out how to get the highest unemployment benefits possible to stay afloat.
 I estimate there will be over 50 million unemployed out of our ~160 million working population by the end of summer if lockdowns are not lifted beforehand.

-On the flip side, the federal government has significantly boosted unemployment benefits by providing an additional $600/week through the week of July 31, 2020.
+On the flip side, the federal government significantly boosted unemployment benefits.
+The CARES Act provides an additional $600/week through the week of July 31, 2020.

 Before the CARES Act was passed, the typical maximum unemployment benefit duration was 26 weeks provided by the state.
-With the expanded unemployment benefits, the program runs through 12/31/2020.
+Thankfully the stimulus program expanded and runs through 12/31/2020.

-Although having millions of people out of work is terrible, the optimist would say that means millions of people are benefitting from enhanced unemployment benefits during a difficult time.
+Having millions of people out of work is terrible.
+However, the optimist would say millions of people are benefitting from enhanced unemployment benefits during a difficult time.

-Let’s take a look at the states with the highest and lowest unemployment benefits.
+Let’s take a look at the states with the lowest and highest unemployment benefits.
 I’ll then add on the temporary $600/week to see what the total maximum unemployment benefit a person could get.